tbowmo/chrome2mqtt/README.md

 Rooms or single devices
 -----------------------
-Normal behavior is that devices are grouped into rooms, which is then published as topics.
-In a room, you can have two devices: one audio and one video device.
-This limit is imposed as it's impossible to know which video device you want to send a stream, if you ask a room to play a mpeg4 stream.

-The alternative behavior is that all devices are treated as seperate topics in the mqtt tree.
-You need to specify `--standalone` option for this.
+chrome2mqtt can organize devices into rooms, or as standalone devices.
+Normal operation is to organize into rooms, where it can collect two devices (one audio and one video) into one endpoint, automatically directing commands to the active device.

+If you send a play command with an audio stream to a room, then it will automatically send this to the audio chromecast, and if you send a video stream it will be sent to the video chromecast.
+When starting the a new stream on an inactive chromecast, the other device will automatically be stopped, if it is playing.

+In rooms mode, it will use the device name of your chromecast to identify which room it is placed in.
+To do this you must have the follow the following scheme for naming the devices `\<room>_tv` or `\<room>_audio`.
+As an example, my chromecasts are named `livingroom_tv`and `livingroom_audio`, then I get a topic called `<MQTT_ROOT>/livingroom/...`

+In standalone mode each device is treated as a separate one, and will have separate topics in your mqtt tree, the topic name will be a a normalized version of the friendly name given to each chromecast, where the name is converted to lower cases, and spaces have been replaced with underscores.

 Topics reported on by chromecast2mqtt
 -------------------------------------
-Each chromecast will be configured with a separate mqtt topic, consisting of `<MQTT_ROOT>/room` (or `<MQTT_ROOT>/device_name` if you supplied `--standalone` option), friendly name, is a normalized version of the friendly name given to each chromecast, where the name is converted to lower cases, and spaces have been replaced with underscores.

-The following topics will be used:
+Each room (or device if using `--standalone` will have a set of mqtt topics where status will be emitted The following topics will be used:

 | Topic | Payload |